MatthewCamarena/camarena.matthew-heyhw/README.md

 ## Baby class
 The Baby class has two constructors: the default constructor and a parameterized constructor.
-The default constructor takes no arguments while initializing variables for the name and weight of the baby.
-The parameterized constructor requires a string variable and an int variable, which would be the name and weight respectively.
+* The default constructor: takes no arguments and initializes empty or blank variables for the name and weight of the baby.

+* The parameterized constructor requires a string variable and an int variable, which would be the name and weight respectively.
 This class also has two functions, both of which are getter methods: getWeight() and getName().
-Both can be used to get the information of the specific baby the user is looking for.
+Both can be used to return the information of the specific baby.

 ## Medical Record class
 The class medical record is used to store data of the babies.  most popular name, number of births, number of babies with low birth weight, and the total number of babies from any given name.